nils-hamel/eratosthene-suite/README.md

 The Eratosthene Project solution provides a network based solution allowing to manage large models of different scale and type representing the reality at different epochs within a unified interface.
 It ensures a fluid communication and continuity between the models offering a way to efficiently browse the Earth through space and time.

+## eratosthene-suite

+...

+A detailed documentation of specific file formats used by the tools of this suite can be found of the [format page](FORMAT.md).

 ## Copyright and License

 **eratosthene-suite** - Nils Hamel <br >